kapok-lang/kapok/doc/guide/expression.md

 In the following body part, there are two expressions, the first one just output some message to stdout, and its return value is ignored.
 The second add 1 to `arg` and get a value `2` .
 Since it's the last expression of the whole `let` form, its value `2` will become the value of the whole `let` form.

-Aliases are also supported to retain a destructed collection in pattern matching of the `let` form.
+Aliases are also supported to retain destructed collections in pattern matching of the `let` form.
 For example:

 ```